 Day 23 – Speed & Agility

-Struggled a little bit with the Speed and Agility workout.
+Struggled a little bit today.
 Had to wear the stupid knee brace again.
-Its the only way I can get it warmed up in time to be able to do these types of workouts.
+It’s the only way I can get it warmed up in time to be able to do these types of workouts.
 Probably need to walk away from my computer a little bit more when I’m working from home to stretch the legs out.

 Day 24 – Strength